-Shootings At Hookah Bars In Germany Kill 9; Police Suspect Far-Right Extremism
+Shootings In Germany Kill 10; Police Suspect Far-Right Extremism

 Peter Beuth, the interior minister for the state of Hesse, where Hanau is located, confirmed that the second body was the suspect's mother and also confirmed local media reports that federal authorities are investigating the shooting as likely linked to far-right extremism.

+In a brief statement on the attacks, German Chancellor Angela Merkel called far-right extremism "a poison" to society, according to Deutsche Welle.

+"It is too early to say what the background of this incident are but we will do our utmost to explain what happened," she said.

-Steffen Seibert, a spokesman for Chancellor Angela Merkel, tweeted early Thursday: "Our thoughts are with the people of #Hanau this morning, where a horrific crime was committed."
+Earlier, Steffen Seibert, a spokesman for Merkel, tweeted early Thursday: "Our thoughts are with the people of #Hanau this morning, where a horrific crime was committed."

 Hanau Mayor Claus Kaminsky, speaking to Bild newspaper, called it "a terrible evening that will certainly occupy us for a long, long time and we will remember with sadness."